vitalab/vitalab.github.io/deep-learning/_posts/2017-05-15-delugenet.md

 </div>
 <br>

 In order to reduce the number of parameters, DelugeNet uses before the bottleneck layer a `cross-layer depthwise convolutional` layer (the red arrow in Fig.1) which concatenates the channels of feature map outputs of many layers, and then applies (channel,spatial)-independent filters to the concatenated channels (c.f.
 Fig.2).
-At the output of a `block` is a `Transition` layer made of a cross-layer depthwise convolutional layer followed by 3×3 spatial convolutional layer.
+At the output of a `block` is a `transition` layer made of a cross-layer depthwise convolutional layer followed by 3×3 spatial convolutional layer.

 <br>